Embird Embroidery Software

 Sfumato Stitch Portrait - Multicolored design - Color Scale

-Jacket - 5 shades
+Jacket: 5 shades

-Sepia Color Scale
+Sepia Tone Scale

 Grayscale Design